boardend/qgis-js-demo/pages/13-potential.md

 <div v-click>

-- PyQGIS, GUI, etc., technisch auch im Browser denkbar
+- PyQGIS, GUI, etc.
-  - Aktuell aber nicht im Scope von qgis-js
+  - Currently not within the scope of qgis-js
+  - But technically possible in the browser

 </div>